 Dogs recover better from strokes than people and usually in a faster time.
-Minor strokes that do not cause paralysis or seizure can resolve in a week, however, things such as behavioural changes may take longer to resolve.
+Minor strokes that do not cause paralysis or seizure can resolve in a week, however, things such as behavioral changes may take longer to resolve.
 In some cases, they may be permanent.

-There is no treatment for a stroke, other than to take care of the pet during its recovery and to treat any potential side-effects, such as nausea.
+There is no treatment for a stroke, other than to take care of the pet during its recovery and to treat any potential side effects, such as nausea.
 A dog that has suffered a CVA should have a thorough medical assessment, including blood tests and heart scan, to determine if there is an underlying cause for the stroke which needs to be treated.

 Risk factors for CVAs include:

 - Cushing's disease

 Unfortunately, in around 50% of cases, it is impossible to find an underlying trigger for the stroke.

 Life After a Stroke

 The long-term outcome for a dog that has suffered a stroke is dependent on a number of factors, such as the severity and whether an underlying cause was found to be associated with the CVA.